 The We are All Related Augmented Reality (AR) project seeks to integrate Indigenous knowledge and teaching methods in post-secondary education, encouraging processes of critical, reflective, and reciprocal relationship-building though the co-creation of AR content.
 Augmented reality layers digital information over a view of the “real-world” on a mobile device, offering an innovative approach to engage faculty, students and Indigenous peoples to share insights and knowledge beyond what is first observed.
 Cree teachings in digital narrative form, created and presented in AR platforms, can share location-based knowledge, history, and language in engaging ways that reveal settler and Indigenous histories, present activities, and potential futures co-present in shared spaces.

 Our AR ‘learning by design’ project involves a guided pedagogical process where students and instructors from the University of Alberta work with Cree Knowledge Keepers from Saddle Lake Cree Nation to co-create AR content.
-We are currently using the HP Reveal (formerly Aurasma) platform to share AR stories about treaty at Sweetgrass Bear, a Treaty 6 marker bear sculpture carved by Stewart Steinhauer, inspired by a vision received by Knowledge Keeper Dr. Diana Steinhauer.
+We used the HP Reveal (formerly Aurasma) platform to share AR stories about treaty at Sweetgrass Bear, a Treaty 6 marker bear sculpture carved by Stewart Steinhauer, inspired by a vision received by Knowledge Keeper Dr. Diana Steinhauer.
 The sculpture is located in the Faculty of Extension at the University of Alberta, a former Hudson’s Bay Company site.
 It is a concrete expression of the relationships between Cree and settler peoples of the area, and serves as a physical reminder of treaty.

-Working through a series of learning resources, students will follow an AR design process through conversations on topics such as settler-colonialism, respectful relationship-building, traditional and contemporary forms of information governance (including OCAP® principles), ownership of cultural knowledge, language revitalization, and other considerations.
+Working through a series of learning resources, students follow an AR design process through conversations on topics such as settler-colonialism, respectful relationship-building, traditional and contemporary forms of information governance (including OCAP® principles), ownership of cultural knowledge, language revitalization, and other considerations.
 The result of these relationships and this process are co-created AR stories that are retained (owned, controlled, accessed and possessed) by Knowledge Keepers and shared with the public.

 About the Sweetgrass Bear Treaty Markers